 Every single time, however, I picked up a cigarette within a week or ten days of paying someone to help me stop, usually about 24 hours, and the money and momentum went down the tubes because if I open the door, if I smoke one cigarette, or have one drink I’m sunk…. that’s how I flow..

-What finally worked for me in quitting both drinking and smoking was to pick a day, accept that I was going to feel itchy, scratchy, empty. lost for a while, and then keep walking forward through the ring of fire.
+What finally worked for me in quitting both drinking and smoking was to pick a day, accept that I was going to feel itchy, scratchy, empty, lost for a while, and then keep walking forward through the ring of fire.
 That meant that no matter how crappy I felt I stuck to my quit, it was absolutely non-negotiable.
-I found something safe to fill that empty space when I had cravings because picking up just one drink or a smoke means starting over for me.
-It would mean going back and feeling stuck until I got to the place where I bottomed out enough again to pick a day and accept I’m going to feel like crap for a while, over and over again, and that is something I don’t ever want to have to do again.
+I found something safe to fill that empty space when I had cravings because picking up just one drink or a smoke would mean starting over for me.
+It would mean going back and feeling stuck until I got to the place where I bottomed out enough again to pick a day and accept that I’m going to feel like crap for a while, over and over again, and that is something I don’t ever want to have to do again.